UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 #### Feature Selection Process

-In `FeatureSelection.ipynb`, we load in the main data frame (`df`) that we created and saved in `DataCleaning_EDA.ipynb`.

-We perform robust feature selection to reduce model and index complexity.
-The main code we use for feature selection can be found in `preptrain.py`.
-This Python module file includes a function, `preprocess_and_train`, which we employ in `FeatureSelection.ipynb`.
-We wrote the function to perform the following:
+In [FeatureSelection.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/FeatureSelection.ipynb), we load in [df_clean.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/df_clean.csv) as a Pandas DataFrame `(df)` and perform robust feature selection using the `preprocess_and_train` function from [preptrain.py](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/preptrain.py).
+The `preprocess_and_train` function serves to:

 * Impute missing values with the median value for numeric features, scale the features using standardization (subtracting the mean and dividing by the standard deviation) and apply one-hot encoding for categorical features.